michcald/fsm/README.md

 }
 ```

-We then create the accessor object and use the FSM.
+We then create the accessor object and move the Stateful entity across transitions.

 ```php
 use Michcald\Fsm\Accessor\FsmAccessor;